Upper Mustang Trek - 16 Days

 Upper Mustang Trekking Permits

 Upper Mustang needs two different types of permits.
-The Annapurna Conservation Area Project (ACAP) permission and the Restricted Area permission (RAP).
+Annapurna Conservation Area Project (ACAP) permission and Restricted Area permission (RAP).

-Due to the receipt of the Restricted Area Permit, the Trekkers' Information Management Systems (TIMS) Card necessary for all other treks in Nepal is not required here.
+Due to the receipt of Restricted Area Permit, Trekkers' Information Management Systems (TIMS) Card necessary for all other treks in Nepal is not required here.

-For the Upper Mustang trip, there must be a minimum of 2 participants, and they must travel with a trekking organization that is authorized to operate in Nepal.
+For Upper Mustang trip, must be minimum of 2 participants, and they must travel with trekking organization that is authorized to operate in Nepal.
+Ace Vision Treks helps for solo travelers who wants to trek in Upper Mustang.
+Contact us for best trekking experience for all Nepal Trekking.

 Transport

-To reach the starting point of the Upper Mustang Trek, Jomsom, there are two main transportation options.
-The most convenient way is to take a 25-minute domestic flight from Pokhara to Jomsom Airport.
+To reach starting point of Upper Mustang Trek, Jomsom, there are two main transportation options.
+Most convenient way is to take 25-minute domestic flight from Pokhara to Jomsom Airport.

-Alternatively, you can opt for an overland journey by taking a bus or private vehicle from Pokhara to Jomsom.
-The road journey can take around 8-10 hours.
+Alternatively, you opt for overland journey by taking bus or private vehicle from Pokhara to Jomsom.
+The road journey take around 8-10 hours.

-Once in Jomsom, the trekking adventure begins, and the trail takes you through picturesque landscapes and ancient villages.
-However, you can take a jeep throughout the journey as well.
-A jeep trip takes 7 days to complete from and to Pokhara.
+Once in Jomsom, trekking begins, and the trail takes you through picturesque landscapes and ancient villages.
+However, you can take jeep throughout the journey as well.
+Jeep trip takes 7 days to complete from and to Pokhara.

 Accommodation

-Although the accommodations in Upper Mustang are relatively basic, they are adequate.
-The majority of the hike will take place through teahouses, which offer lodging along the villages' walking routes.
+Accommodations in Upper Mustang are relatively basic, they are adequate.
+The majority of the hike take place through teahouses, which offer lodging along the villages' walking routes.

 Similar to huge family homes that have been opened to receive visitors, tea houses are.
-Typically, a room will include two small cots, each with a mattress, blanket, and pillows.
+Typically, room include two small cots, each with mattress, blanket, and pillows.
 However, if you feel cold, you can ask for an extra blanket.

 Meals

-Although the food during the Upper Mustang walk is traditional and distinctive, it is also possible to find Western food, traditional Nepali food, and other options.
+Meals during Upper Mustang walk is traditional and distinctive, it is possible to find Western food, traditional Nepali food, and other options.
 Three meals are provided each day.
 Throughout the day, dal bhat – lentils and rice with curries and pickles can be consumed.

 However, during breakfast, you can also have oatmeal, cornflakes, milk porridge, and tea.
 For lunch, one can have dal bhat, a traditional dish, or something else like pizza, noodles, or sandwiches.

-When eating dal bhat, there is the chance for a free refill, and it offers a lot of the energy needed for the hike.
+When eating dal bhat, there is chance for free refill, and it offers lot of energy needed for the hike.

 Weather in Upper Mustang

-Most of the time, the teahouse owner turns on the electricity at predetermined times of the day, usually in the evening.
+Most of the time, Local teahouse owner turns on electricity at predetermined times of the day, usually in evening.
 At that time, you can charge your devices.
-A minor fee is also associated with this.
-Therefore, it might be wise to have power banks with you when hiking in this area.
+A minor fee is associated with this.
+Therefore, it might be wise to have power banks with you when hiking in Mustang area.

-What are the best seasons for the Upper Mustang Trek?
+What are the best seasons for Upper Mustang Trek?

-Upper Mustang Trek is one of the few locations in Nepal where you can hike year-round.
-This is a result of its location in a rain-shadow area meaning monsoon does not impact this area.
+Upper Mustang Trek is one of few locations in Nepal where you hike year-round.
+This is result of its location in rain-shadow area meaning monsoon does not impact this area.

-However, trekking in Mustang might be logistically challenging in winter as even locals undergo seasonal migration downstream.
-Between March and the beginning of November is the ideal period for trekking in Mustang.
+However, trekking in Mustang logistically challenging in winter as even locals undergo seasonal migration downstream.
+Between March and beginning of November is the ideal period for trekking in Mustang.

-Since visitors can experience springtime celebrations in the area, spring is most preferred.
-Notable festivities during this time include Tiji a unique festival celebrated only in Lo-Manthang.
+Since visitors experience springtime celebrations in the area, spring is most preferred.
+Notable festivities during this time include Tiji unique festival celebrated only in Lo-Manthang.

 Phone and Wifi

-Cellular reception can be found primarily along the trails on clear days.
-Particularly good mobile reception can be found in Jomsom, Muktinath, and Lo-Manthang.
-Even 4G services can be run in these areas.
+Cellular reception found primarily in mustang trails on clear days.
+Particularly good mobile reception found in Jomsom, Muktinath, and Lo-Manthang.
+Even 4G services run in these areas.

 Another telecommunications provider, Ncell, is expanding its footprint in Upper Mustang.
 While several localities have landline telephones.
 To ensure communication when cell receptions are unavailable, satellite phones are even in use in some areas.
 But comes with a hefty price tag.